Communication works for those who work at it. ~ John Powell

 Every contact we make involves communications skills – speaking and listening, speech patterns, the words we use, the tone of our voice, our body language and even the silences all play a part in how successful our communications are.

 Self-awareness can be one of the most effective ways to identify and improve your skills.
 Take this quick assessment to learn more about how well you currently communicate.

-Make a note of the communication skills that you feel most confident with – the ones you listed as “true” in the above list.
+Now, circle or write down the communication skills that you feel most confident with – the ones you listed as “true” in the above list.
 What are you already doing well?
-Do ore more that!
+Now, do even more of that!

 Did you answer false to any of the statements?
 Maybe more than one?
 If so, you aren’t alone.
 Most people that take this communication skill assessment only can say an absolute yes to only a few of them!

 Of the communication skills that you answered “false” to, pick just one to work on this week.
 Then, as you get better at that skills, take on one more.
 Don’t try to change all at once.
 You’ll get overwhelmed and it simply won’t work.
 You’ll be better results when you take on smaller steps!